snehilvj/dmc-docs/docs/autocomplete/autocomplete.md

 ### Input Props
-`Select` component supports `Input` and Input Wrapper components features and all input element props.
+`Autocomplete` component supports `Input` and Input Wrapper components features and all input element props.
-`Select` documentation does not include all features supported by the component – see Input documentation to learn about all available features.
+`Autocomplete` documentation does not include all features supported by the component – see Input documentation to learn about all available features.

 .. exec::docs.autocomplete.interactive
    :code: false

+### Read only
+Set `readOnly` to make the input read only.
+When readOnly is set, `Autocomplete` will not show suggestions and will not call onChange function.

+.. exec::docs.autocomplete.readonly

 ### Invalid State And Error